-If your child was born between 1 September 2016 and 31 August 2017 they will eligible to start school in September 2021.
-You should apply for their infant/primary school place by 15 January 2021.
-You will be able to make your application from 9am on 9 November 2020 on the Derbyshire County Council website under Education - Apply for a School Place.
+If your child was born between 1 September 2017 and 31 August 2018 they will eligible to start school in September 2021.
+You should apply for their infant/primary school place by 8 November 2021.
+You will be able to make your application Derbyshire County Council website under Education - Apply for a School Place.

 All reception children are offered a full time place at Middleton Community Primary School from September.
 However, children can join later than these times, after discussion with parent and the Headteacher.

-Derbyshire County Council will send your offer on 16 April 2021 and if you're unhappy with the decision you can make an appeal.
+Derbyshire County Council will send your school place offer and if you're unhappy with the decision you can make an appeal.
 You can do this online and more information can be found on the primary appeals web page.

 Ready for School in Derbyshire

 The Derbyshire Early Years Strategic group recently commissioned a survey focusing on 'School Readiness'.
 They sought views from both parents and early years professionals.
 Results were analysed and clear priorities emerged.
 These were called the '10 keys to unlocking school readiness'.

 - I can settle happily without my parent/carer.